 - However, there is no evidence of progression to chronic kidney disease.

 - Chronic hypokalaemia:

-- After 1 month, there are characteristic vacuolar lesions in epithelial cells of usually proximal, but sometimes distal, tubules.
+- After one month, there are characteristic vacuolar lesions in epithelial cells of usually proximal but sometimes distal tubules.

 - After more prolonged exposure to hypokalaemia, interstitial fibrosis, tubular atrophy and cyst formation in the renal medulla.

 - High levels of oxalate may rarely occur from inherited enzymatic abnormality but usually are acquired from ingestion of oxalate precursors or increased gastrointestinal absorption from inflammatory bowel disease or small bowel resection.

 - Results in microcrystallisation of calcium oxalate in the kidney.